Spartans vs. Wildcats: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 |141.1

-- Michigan State has gone 7-3 over its last 10 contests, with a 6-4 record against the spread during that span.

-- In their past 10 games, the Spartans have gone over the total five times.
+- Five of Spartans' last 10 outings have gone over the total.

-- Kansas State is 6-4 against the spread and 6-4 overall in its past 10 contests.

-- The Wildcats have hit the over in five of their past 10 games.

-- The 70.2 points per game the Spartans record are only 1.3 more points than the Wildcats allow (68.9).
+- The 70.2 points per game the Spartans put up are just 1.3 more points than the Wildcats allow (68.9).

-- Michigan State is 7-8 against the spread and 12-4 overall when scoring more than 68.9 points.
+- When Michigan State totals more than 68.9 points, it is 7-8 against the spread and 12-4 overall.

-- The Wildcats put up an average of 75.5 points per game, 8.5 more points than the 67 the Spartans give up.

-- Kansas State is 15-4 against the spread and 17-4 overall when it scores more than 67 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.